Electric Power Holding Company

 Our team’s wide expertise enabled us to convert this client’s functional diagrams into a format that would be compatible with their existing systems.

-This electric power holding company’s Woodsdale Generating Station has six combustion turbines, each rated at 86MW.
+This client’s power generation station has six combustion turbines, each rated at 86MW.
 The plant is located in the Pennsylvania-New Jersey-Maryland Interconnection (PJM) market and provides black start restoration services within the market.

 Salas O’Brien was engaged to convert the 177 sheets of functional diagrams into a format compatible with the plant’s existing Emerson Ovation DCS.
 Our experience with both formats made our input an essential element of this project’s success, and once we were engaged, the client requested that we also write site commissioning documents and observe commissioning activities to ensure the success of the project.